Politics A Level

 What will I study?

-In the second year, we are one of the only colleges in South East England who gives you a choice between studying the US political system or Global Politics.
-You will either become an expert in American politics or have a detailed understanding of international relations and global politics.
+We are also fortunate to be one of the only colleges in South East England whose size and expertise gives you a choice between studying the US political system or Global Politics in the second year of the course.

 Is this course right for me?